thejacedev/expo-screenshotter/README.md

 ### Device Frame Assets

 To use the device frame feature, you need to have the frame images in the correct location.

+#### iPhone Frames
-The tool looks for iPhone frame images in the `src/assets/iphones` directory.

-The iPhone frame images should follow this naming convention:
+The tool looks for iPhone frame images in the `src/assets/iphones` directory with this naming convention:
 - `Pill=true, Color=Space Black.png`
 - `Pill=true, Color=Gold.png`
 - `Pill=true, Color=Silver.png`